Kleptine/csharp-semantic-search/README.md

 # Performance

-Particular attention was paid towards performance so that the tool can be used interactively!
+Particular attention was paid towards performance so that the tool can be used interactively.
 It can scan ~6000  C-Sharp files in a large project in under a second.
 Queries are executed in parallel across all CPU cores.
 That said, there is still a lot of low hanging fruit if you need this to be even faster (see todos).

 # Usage